Get a grip on your road trip with my E-road books! Browse Books >>

 Wells Gray Provincial Park, British Columbia

-Where to travel in Canada?
-My number 1 trip ever, has been the West Coast Trail in British Columbia.
+Not sure where to travel in Canada?
+My number 1 trip ever, has been the West Coast Trail in British Columbia!

 Old growth forest, beaches, creek crossings, ladders, mud, and wildlife such as black bears, sea lions, bald eagles, and humpback whales made this adventurous hiking trail into an unequaled and unforgettable experience.